tud-amt/tud-amt.github.io/content/_index.md

       text: |
         <br>

-        The PAAM Lab is investigaating the structure-processing-property relation ship of lightweight architected materials, such as composites, contributing to a sustainable aviation.
+        The PAAM Lab at the [*Faculty of Aerospace Engineering*](https://www.tudelft.nl/lr) at Delft University of Technology is investigating the structure-processing-property relation ship of lightweight architected materials, such as composites, contributing to a sustainable aviation.
 We are at the Faculty

   - block: collection
     content: